Skip to content

 Loop detection

-• Input: A sliding window of the last N events (default N=12; AGENTDBG_LOOP_WINDOW).
+• Input: A sliding window of the last N projected events (default N=12; MAIDA_LOOP_WINDOW).

 • Signature: Each event is reduced to a string: for LLM_CALL -> "LLM_CALL:"+model, for TOOL_CALL -> "TOOL_CALL:"+tool_name, else event_type.